• Home

 Coloring Book and Pages

-Click here for a coloring book of sketches done by Assistant Director Monica Sturdivant that shows some items on display in our exhibit.
-We would love to see your creations - share with us by email at info@laurelhistoricalsociety.org or online using #ColorOurCollections and @LaurelHistory.
-Once the Museum opens again, we will give out small prizes to anyone who participates.
+Click here for a coloring book of sketches done by Monica Sturdivant that shows some items on displayed in our 2020-21 exhibit.
+We would love to see your creations - share with us by email at [email protected] or online using #ColorOurCollections and @LaurelHistory.

 Grab 'n' Go Coloring Book with Prince George's County History Consortium sites